Platforms, technical facilities, infrastructure, and services

 - Laboratory-scale reactors used to conduct more fundamental studies aimed at better understanding the thermochemical transformation mechanisms involved in recovery processes.

-- Semi-industrial reactors that enable the study of transformations through pyrolysis, torrefaction, combustion, and gasification on a sufficiently large scale (10 to 100 kWh), allowing for the prediction of the behavior of future innovative industrial processes for biomass valorization.
+- Semi-industrial reactors that enable the study of transformations through pyrolysis, torrefaction, combustion, and gasification on a sufficiently large scale (10 to 100 kWh), making it possible to predict the behavior of future innovative industrial processes for biomass valorization.

 - Montpellier Network on Vectors and Emerging Diseases (Vectopôle Sud) brings together research facilities to drive innovation in the fight against crop pests and disease vectors responsible for infectious diseases in humans and animals.

-- Sugar Cane Quarantine Greenhouse (Visacane) which supplies healthy sugarcane varieties worldwide to the sugar industry and to breeding centers.
+- Sugar Cane Quarantine Greenhouse (Visacane) which supplies disease-free sugarcane varieties worldwide to the sugar industry and plant breeding centers.

-- National Reference Center for Leishmaniasis (CNR-L) which carries out the various tasks assigned to National Reference Centers (CNRs) in the field of Leishmania and leishmaniasis: providing expertise, conducting epidemiological surveillance, issuing alerts, and advising public authorities and healthcare professionals.
+- National Reference Center for Leishmaniasis (CNR-L) which carries out the various tasks assigned to National Reference Centers (CNRs) in the field of Leishmania and leishmaniasis: providing expert advice, conducting epidemiological surveillance, issuing alerts, and advising public authorities and healthcare professionals.

-- Vectoplante which comprises a set of trays designed for rearing and handling insects that transmit plant pathogens.
+- Vectoplante which comprises a set of platforms dedicated to the rearing and handling of insects that transmit plant pathogens.

-- High-throughput molecular diagnostics platform dedicated to the high-throughput detection and molecular characterization of pathogens: bluetongue, avian influenza, CSF, ASF, PPR, Rift Valley fever…
+- High-throughput molecular diagnostics platform dedicated to the high-throughput detection and molecular characterization of pathogens, including bluetongue, avian influenza, swine fever, classical swine fever, small ruminant pox, and Rift Valley fever…

 Experimental greenhouses and agronomic, ecological, and plant-related experiments in controlled environments

-- Montpellier Experimental Greenhouse Network (RéSEM) whose role is to bring together the community of users of greenhouses intended for experimentation and education, as well as to structure and coordinate a policy across a range of areas (regulations, environmental and energy considerations, billing, ergonomics, metrology, training, technology watch, etc.).
+- Montpellier Experimental Greenhouse Network (RéSEM) whose role is to bring together the community of users of greenhouses intended for experimentation and education, as well as to structure and coordinate a policy based on a set of guidelines (regulations, environmental and energy considerations, billing, ergonomics, metrology, training, technology watch, etc.).

-- Montpellier Plant Phenotyping Platform (M3P ) , which conducts high-throughput phenotyping to analyze and model the genetic variability of plant responses to environmental stresses and climate change (particularly drought and high temperatures).
+- Montpellier Plant Phenotyping Platform (M3P ) , which conducts high-throughput phenotyping to analyze and model the genetic variability in plants’ responses to environmental stresses and climate change (particularly drought and high temperatures).
 Member of the PHENOME-EMPHASIS National Plant Phenomics Infrastructure,

 - Root Development Phenotyping Platform (PhR) which enables the non-destructive, kinetic analysis of root system growth in seedlings of various species (Arabidopsis, rice, tomato, rapeseed, Medicago, etc.) grown in vitro.